 Have you ever heard “Dulcis in fundo“?
 It’s a Latin saying that means: “leave the sweetest for the end”.
 And this is what we’ve done with Authenticate this year!
-Just before this challenging 2021 reaches its end, we’re sharing a new Amped Authenticate update with an important new tool.
+Just before this challenging 2021 reaches its end, we’re sharing a new Amped Authenticate update introducing VPF Analysis.
 Keep reading!

 VPF Analysis for Video Double Encoding Detection

-Detecting double encoding is an important step towards integrity verification: indeed, virtually all videos are encoded during acquisition, and if integrity is preserved, that should be the only encoding step.
+Detecting double encoding is an important step towards integrity verification.
+Indeed, virtually all videos are encoded during acquisition.
+If integrity is preserved, that should be the only encoding step.
 Instead, whenever a video is processed in any way, including simple recompression or conversion to a different codec, that normally implies one more encoding step at the end of the processing.

-The VPF Analysis aims at revealing whether a video shows traces of double compression, and when this is the case, it provides an estimate of the Group of Picture (GOP) size of the previous encoding.
-Before you ask, VPF stands for Variation of Prediction Footprint, and the meaning of such a name will be explained below.
+The VPF Analysis aims at revealing whether a video shows traces of double compression.
+When this is the case, it provides an estimate of the Group of Picture (GOP) size of the previous encoding.
+Before you ask, VPF stands for Variation of Prediction Footprint.
+The meaning of such a name will be explained below.

 VPF Analysis is based on the fact that, when a video is recompressed, it will normally happen that frames that were Intra-coded (I-frames) during the first compression get re-encoded as Predicted (P-frames) or Bidirectional (B-frames) during the second encoding.
-This is visually shown in the figure below: if a video was firstly encoded with a fixed GOP size G1 = 30 and it is then re-encoded with a GOP size G2 = 50, the 30-th frame of the video will turn from being an I-frame to being a P-frame, and the same will happen for most of the subsequent I-frames.
+This is visually shown in the figure below.
+If a video was firstly encoded with a fixed GOP size G1 = 30 and it is then re-encoded with a GOP size G2 = 50, the 30-th frame of the video will turn from being an I-frame to being a P-frame.
+The same will happen for most of the subsequent I-frames.

-It has been observed that when a previous I-frame is re-encoded as a P- or B- frame, there’s an alteration in the choice of macroblocks (MBs) type, for all macroblock-based codecs, as illustrated below: several Skip MBs (S-MBs, green) and some Predicted MBs (P-MBs, blue) become Intra MBs (I-MBs, red) when frame 30 is reached, and then the previous proportion of MBs type is restored in frame 31.
+It has been observed that when a previous I-frame is re-encoded as a P- or B- frame, there’s an alteration in the choice of macroblocks (MBs) type, for all macroblock-based codecs, as illustrated below.
+Several Skip MBs (S-MBs, green) and some Predicted MBs (P-MBs, blue) become Intra MBs (I-MBs, red) when frame 30 is reached.
+Then, the previous proportion of MBs type is restored in frame 31.
 Here’s the variation of prediction!

 For a video where a fixed-size GOP was used during the first compression, we can then observe a periodical artifact in the number of I-MBs, P-MBs, and S-MBs.
-Detecting this periodical artifact is a way to reveal that the video has been encoded twice, and estimating the period allows to reveal the GOP size of the previous compression.
+Detecting this periodical artifact is a way to reveal that the video has been encoded twice.
+Estimating the period allows to reveal the GOP size of the previous compression.

-The VPF Analysis tool implements the algorithm presented in the recent scientific paper Video Integrity Verification and GOP Size Estimation Via Generalized Variation of Prediction Footprint, and can work under the following hypotheses:
+The VPF Analysis tool implements the algorithm presented in the recent scientific paper Video Integrity Verification and GOP Size Estimation Via Generalized Variation of Prediction Footprint.
+It can work under the following hypotheses:

 - The first compression was carried out using a fixed GOP size.